Aditya-Kshirsagar/Data_Analysis_Tesla_Stocks/README.md

 ##### Plotly (Latest version)
 * !pip install plotly

+# Data Information

+Historical Tesla Stock data from its inception 2010.
+During Pandemic it is one among other stocks that has seen steep fall and rise.
+It can be leveraged to perform Exploratory data analysis and Time Series Analysis for stock prediction.

+Company Bio: Tesla, Inc. designs, develops, manufactures, leases, and sells electric vehicles, and energy generation and storage systems in the United States, China, and internationally.
+The company operates in two segments, Automotive, and Energy Generation and Storage.

+Source: Yahoo Finance
+#### Columns
+* Date: Trading Date
+* Open: Price at which the financial security opens in the market when trading begins.
+* High: Highest price at which a stock traded during a period.
+* Low: Minimum price of a stock .
+* Close: Refers to the last price at which a stock trades during a regular trading session
+* Adj Close: The adjusted closing price amends a stock's closing price to reflect that stock's value after accounting for any corporate actions.
+It is often used when examining historical returns or doing a detailed analysis of past performance.

 # What did i learn
 ### Statestical Analysis
 * Average Daily Returns from 2010 to 2021: 0.002416157240890297 %